matutter/Masset2/README.md

-`Massively` is a NodeJS app I host on [codemassively.com](https://www.codemassively.com).
-It's the last in a series of backends I author because `Express` felt bloated.
+This is a NodeJS Backend, it tries to provide all the basics.

 ## Perks
 _I wrote this with 5 things in mind_